SuperDiodo/ur_ros_rtde/README.md

 ## Capabilities of `ur_ros_rtde`
 - Reception of various data (joint states, forces, torques, etc.) which is made available in topics and as services.
 - High-level URScript commands are exposed as action servers (*MoveL*, *MoveJ*, etc.)
-- Composite commands as trajectory execution or moving the robot linearly until a force is detected are also exposed as action servers.
+- Composite commands, such as trajectory execution or moving the robot linearly until a force is detected, are also exposed as action servers.
 - New commands can be added thanks to a plugin system.
-- Easy integration with ROS-based tool as RViz or MoveIt.
+- Easy integration with ROS-based tools such as RViz or MoveIt.

 <p align="center">
   <img src="images/dual.gif">